Philip Mason Garner

 1975-1976: A's regular

 While Bando continued to hold down third, Dick Green retired and Manny Trillo was traded, opening a job at second base for Garner, and it would be 13 years until he returned to the minors again.
 Phil hit .246/.296/.346 for the 1975 Athletics, good for a 83 OPS+ in a low-offense era.
 He tied Bando for the 1975 AL lead with 160 games played and his 21 sacrifice hits ranked second to Mark Belanger, two off the pace.
 He went 0 for 5 in the 1975 ALCS.
 In 1976, he batted .261/.307/.400, a 110 OPS+.
 Garner made the 1976 All-Star Game and his 12 triples that season tied Rod Carew for second in the 1976 AL, behind only George Brett's 14.
 On one of the most steal-happy teams in baseball history, he swiped 35 bases in 48 tries, fifth on the club in stolen bases.

 1977-1981: Scrap Iron in the Steel City

-In March of 1977, Garner was traded with Chris Batton and Tommy Helms to the Pittsburgh Pirates for Dave Giusti, Doc Medich, Doug Bair, Rick Langford, Tony Armas Sr. and Mitchell Page.
-Phil became a hit in Pittsburgh, where his blue-collar and gritty style won approval from the city's fans.
-30 years later, he was still generally recalled in glowing terms by baseball fans in the region.
+In March of 1977, Garner was traded, with Chris Batton and Tommy Helms, to the Pittsburgh Pirates for Dave Giusti, Doc Medich, Doug Bair, Rick Langford, Tony Armas Sr. and Mitchell Page.
+Phil became a hit in Pittsburgh, where his blue-collar, gritty style won approval from the city's fans.
+Thirty years later, he was still generally recalled in glowing terms by baseball fans in the region.

 1981-1988: The rest of his playing career